scipy-conference/scipy_proceedings/papers/nathan_jacobi_ivan_mo_albert_you/paper.rst

    +--------+----------+-----------+--------+------+------+-------+------+----------+-----------+--------+------+------+-------+------+

 These results show that classification of terms surrounding the Scott County HIV outbreak is achievable, but the model will need to be refined on more data.
-It can be seen that the mixed term split of data led to a high rate of true positives, however it quickly became much more sensitive to terms outside of our target class on higher epochs, with false positives dropping to lower rates.
+It can be seen that the mixed term split of data led to a high rate of true positives, however it quickly became much more specific on terms outside of our target class on higher epochs, with false positives dropping to lower rates.
 Additionally, accuracy begins to increase between 150 and 200 epoch models on the no mixed split, so even higher epoch models might improve results further on the no mixed split.
 Outliers, such as in the true positives in data_121 with 100 epochs without k-means labels, can be explained by the certainty threshold.
 If the certainty threshold was .05 on that model, there would have been 86 true positives, and 1,129 false positives.
 A precise certainty threshold can be found as we test this model on other HIV related data sets and control data sets.